-- If they choose to globalize, California farmers' primary source of comparative advantage will be technology. - Just as it did in semi-conductors and biotechnology, the public-private R&D supply chain can give US ag/food firms decisive competitive advantages in the global marketplace. - To make this work, the historical alliance between universities and agriculture must be re-affirmed and expanded.
+- If they choose to globalize, U.S. farmers' primary source of comparative advantage will be technology. - Historic barriers of scale and property rights are falling away (Brazil, China). - Just as it did in semi-conductors and biotechnology, the public-private R&D supply chain can give US ag/food firms decisive competitive advantages in the global marketplace.